aaronh1986/SOUND-STORE-milestone-4/README.md

 6. Light blue colour, for :hover/:focus effect = #36597D

 # Technologies Used:
+## Programming languages and frameworks used:
+1. Html, Css, JavaScript and Python
+2. The Python framework Django was used to build the site.
+3. The bootstrap framework was used
 1. Favicon (https://favicon.io/favicon-generator/) - To get icon for the sites tab.
 2. Font Awesome (https://fontawesome.com/v4.7/icons/) - To get icons for social media / shopping cart etc.
 3. Google Fonts - (https://fonts.google.com/) - To get letter styling fonts for the site.

 # Bugs Encountered
 ## Webhooks